 The Hagia Sophia marked a triumph of architectural design.
 Built on the site of former imperial churches by Justinian I, it was completed in less than six years by a workforce of 10,000 laborers.

 Four columns supported a massive dome with a diameter of more than 100 feet, while its polished marble and dazzling mosaics gave the Hagia Sophia the impression of always being brightly lit.

 Less is known of Constantine’s Imperial Palace, which also figured prominently in the heart of the city, but it featured an elaborate display of mosaics, as well as a grand entrance known as the Chalke Gate.

 Christian and Muslim Rule

 While Constantine’s founding of New Rome coincided with efforts to establish Christianity as the state religion, that didn’t formally happen until after Theodosius I ascended to power in 379.
-He convened the First Council of Constantinople in 381, which supported the Nicene Creed of 325, and declared the city patriarch as second in power only to Rome’s.
+He convened the First Council of Constantinople in 381, which supported the Council of Nicaea of 325, and declared the city patriarch as second in power only to Rome’s.

 Constantinople became a center of the iconoclast controversy after Leo III in 730 outlawed the worshipping of religious icons.
 Although the Seventh Ecumenical Council of 787 reversed that decision, iconoclasm resumed as a rule of law less than 30 years later and lasted until 843.